alt-research/mach-avs-operator-setup/doc/build-from-source.md

 #### Run as Operator

-For Opstack rollup, user needs to prepare the `genesis.json` file and the endpoint of this rollup.
+For OP Stack based rollup, user needs to prepare the `genesis.json` file and the endpoint of this rollup.

 1. `genesis.json`: